-If you're using Windows 7 or 8.1, you'll need to install a driver to use a CircuitPython-compatible board.
+Windows 7 and 8.1 reached end of life in January 2020 and January 2023 respectively.
+We are no longer supporting Windows 7 or 8.1, but have left these instructions here in case you have no choice.
+If you're using Windows 7 or 8.1, you would need to install a driver to use a CircuitPython-compatible board.
+A limited set of drivers is available for older boards, but drivers for most newer boards are not available.
 You do not need to install drivers on Mac, Linux or Windows 10.

 First, uninstall any older versions of the driver with the following steps: